Climate justice: History

-Though the U.S.'s per capita and per GDP emissions have declined significantly, the raw numerical decline in emissions is much less substantial.
+Though the US's per capita and per GDP emissions have declined significantly, the raw numerical decline in emissions is much less substantial.
 Growing populations and increased economic activity work against mitigation attempts.

 The concept of climate justice was deeply influential on climate negotiations years before the term "climate justice" was regularly applied to the concept.
 There have since been a multitude of frameworks written and used in environmental legislature such as the 2002 Bali Principles of Climate Justice.

 Climate justice issues have been found to have roots in historical inequities and exploitative practices.
 A prime example of this are the climate justice issues that have stemmed from colonialism.
 These issues, while specific to their location, often have very similar roots and effects worldwide.
 According to environmental scholars such as Kyle Powys Whyte, Zoe Todd, and Dina Gilio-Whitaker, early colonization was focused on extraction and included practices such as clear cutting and unsustainable agriculture as a means of getting as many resources out of the land as possible.
 Examples of this have been seen worldwide, with the British colonialism that took place in Ireland being seen as a predecessor of what would eventually occur in the United States.
 These practices also affected Indigenous populations, creating areas where environmental justice violations could easily take place.
 Concepts like Manifest Destiny and laws like the Indian Removal Act (1830) and Dawes Act (1887) allowed for the exploitation of these communities in pursuit of expansion and progress.

 The concept of climate justice was deeply influential on climate negotiations years before the term "climate justice" was regularly applied to the concept.
 In December 1990 the United Nations appointed an Intergovernmental Negotiating Committee (INC) to draft what became the Framework Convention on Climate Change (FCCC), adopted at the UN Conference on the Environment and Development (UNCED) in Rio de Janeiro in June 1992.
 As the name "Environment and Development" indicated, the fundamental goal was to coordinate action on climate change with action on sustainable development.
 It was impossible to draft the text of the FCCC without confronting central questions of climate justice concerning how to share the responsibilities of slowing climate change fairly between developed nations and developing nations.